-At least my experience with it, it’s rather like setting cardboard on fire with gasoline, the energy it initially produces is very intense, large flames and a lot of heat but is quickly reduced to a pile of ash because all of its energy has been depleted.
+At least my experience with it iis that it’s rather like setting cardboard on fire with gasoline.
+The energy it initially produces is very intense, with large flames and a lot of heat but it is quickly reduced to a pile of ash because all of its energy has been depleted.

 This is vindication for me in a sense because what they describe is very similar to my own experiences with mental illness.
-An unexpected consequence of this revelation is that it helps me not feel like I’m trying to sleigh this dragon all by myself.
+An unexpected consequence of this revelation is that it helps me not feel like I’m trying to slay this dragon all by myself.

 This tendency to be easily exhausted has been known to exacerbate my depression.
-I was once so full of energy and could take on the world, I loved being busy.
+I was once so full of energy and could take on the world.
+I loved being busy.
 Now with fatigue setting in so much sooner, I feel like a burden and rather useless.
 I do my best to shake these thoughts from my head and remind myself that I am no different than someone else who is sick.
 Sick people tend to tire easily.

 As I continue down my road to mental wellness I remind myself to cut myself some slack.
 My life might not be what it used to be but nonetheless, I am still alive and because of this fact, I will get to where I need to be.

-So, If this sounds like you, keeping going but rest when you need to, you may not be able to do what you once were able to do, but you can still do great things.
+So, if this sounds like you, keeping going but rest when you need to.
+You may not be able to do what you once were able to do, but you can still do great things.

 if you are suffering from PTSD or another mental illness, please reach out.
-I thank you for your service and you are still worthy and mean something.
+I thank you for your service, and you are still worthy and mean something.
 I believe in you!